 East Housing Development—in 2020, the City collaborated with St. Ann’s Catholic Church to develop approximately 48 acres of St. Ann’s property along the east side of N. Taft Street from 3rd Street to 7th Street for workforce housing purposes; platted as St. Ann’s Second Addition.

 In late 2020, the City began construction of infrastructure to support the development of the area.
-The Phase 1 infrastructure will support an initiated 50-unit housing project, 40 additional single/two-family housing lots, and a 6-acre parcel earmarked for multi-family residential projects.
+The Phase 1 infrastructure will support an initiated 50-unit LIHTC housing project, 40 additional single/two-family housing lots, and a 6-acre parcel earmarked for multi-family residential projects.

 The first phase of this development has the potential to accommodate up to 170 housing units, based upon average density considerations, providing opportunity to private developers and the Lexington Housing Authority.
 In 2021, the City will complete the Phase 1 infrastructure improvements and promote housing development for the area.

-With assistance from NIFA Housing Grant Funding, completed a local and area wide Housing Wide Study in 2015.
-The plan resulted in many projects, including a regional LIHTC elderly duplex project with Dana Point Development involving twenty duplexes in Lexington slated to be done in 2016.
+With assistance from NIFA Housing Grant Funding, completed a local and area wide Housing Wide Study in 2018.
+The plan resulted in several projects, including a regional LIHTC project with Prairie Fire Development involving twenty-five duplexes in Lexington slated to be done in 2021.

 In 2015, Lexington received two grants from Nebraska Department of Economic Development, a regional Purchase Rehab Resale program with Nebraska Affordable Housing Trust Funds was awarded to Dawson Area Development and Lexington was awarded CDBG funds for Owner Occupied Rehab.
-Previously in 2010, DAD was awarded NSP3 funds to renovate the former Walmart into the Dawson County Opportunity Center.

 Lexington utilized a local investment group to build duplexes for senior residents in the north part of town where New Neighborhoods were used for infrastructure development.

 Mesner development is on the third phase of a LIHTC called Legend Oaks which developed a community room and 39 units of elderly duplexes.

-Community Development Projects 2010-2015:
+Community Development Projects 2016-2021: